01_SustainableProteinPowders_Banner.webp

 Whey protein is made from waste products

 Whey is often a waste product, most commonly created during the cheesemaking process.
-It is what’s leftover after curdling milk and separating out the ‘curds’ (milk solids that can be turned into cheese), making ‘whey’ the liquid left behind.
+It is what’s left after curdling milk and separating the ‘curds’ (milk solids that can be turned into cheese), making ‘whey’ the liquid left behind.

-There are many different uses for whey, and traditionally farmers did their best to find a use for this protein-rich by-product – for example, by turning it into whey-based 'cheeses' like ricotta or simply using it to enrich their animal feed.
-However, in many cases, excess whey was simply dumped into sewers or waterways, or spread onto agricultural land.
-These methods of disposing of whey came with environmentally devastating consequences as whey’s high sugar and protein content lead to contamination of soils and nearby waterways.
-Some estimates show that dumping whey is 175-times more damaging to the environment than dumping raw, untreated human sewage.2,4
+There are many different uses for whey and traditionally, farmers did their best to find a use for this protein-rich by-product – for example, by turning it into whey-based 'cheeses' like ricotta or simply using it to enrich their animal feed.
+However, in many cases, excess whey was simply dumped into sewers or waterways or spread onto agricultural land.
+These methods of disposing of whey came with environmentally devastating consequences, as whey’s high sugar and protein content led to the contamination of soils and nearby waterways.
+Some estimates show that dumping whey is 175 times more damaging to the environment than dumping raw, untreated human sewage.2,4

 Read more about how cheese is made